Frequently Asked Questions

 If your DISTRICT is interested in participating in our program, it is important to enlist the support of your Energy Manager, Sustainability Coordinator, or someone at the administration level who can make these decisions for your district.
 Typically, a school district’s Energy Manager or Sustainability Coordinator contacts us with interest.
 If your district is interested in participating, please email us at firstname.lastname@example.org.

 An eGauge is an electricity monitor that shows your school’s electricity use in real-time.
-Schools can turn the lights off and immediately see a drop in electricity usage on a graph.
+Turn the lights off and immediately see a drop in electricity usage on a graph.
 It is a tremendous learning tool for students and a great aide for school districts to learn how to reduce their energy use.
 These devices are installed before the competition begins, used to track energy use during the competition, and are permanent property of the school after the competition ends.

 St. Vrain Valley School District, Boulder Valley School District, Jefferson County Schools, Thompson School District, Aurora Public Schools, Pueblo City Schools, Adams 12 Five Star Schools, Douglas County Schools, Pueblo School District 70, Delta County School District, and Poudre School District.